-• The first section offers definitions of terms and high-level sectors, as depicted by Figure 1 below, which was sourced from Chapter 4 of the 2008 SNA.
+The first section offers definitions of terms and high-level sectors, as depicted by Figure 1 below, which was sourced from Chapter 4 of the 2008 SNA.

-1 All material consulted for the compilation of this ISCG is outlined in the Reference list in Section 5 of this publication of this publication.
+1 All material consulted for the compilation of this ISCG is outlined in the reference list in Section 5 of this publication.